Adroiti/docs-for-code-review-tools/TSLint/prefer-function-over-method.md

-Pattern: Prefer function over method
+Pattern: Class method does not use `this`

 Issue: -